nhsconnect/prm-repo-ehr-repository/README.md

 npm run test-local

-# This is equivilent of:
+# This is equivalent of:
 sequelize-cli db:migrate    # Runs the migration
 sequelize-cli db:seed:all   # Seeds test data